josh-hemphill/subslate/README.md

 # subslate

-A configurable template string replacement library for Node.js and Deno
+A configurable template string replacement library for Node.js, web, and Deno

 <br />